Chambertin Grand Cru wine appellation

 The Chambertin appellation

-The Chambertin appellation enjoys a temperate climate with a slight continental tendency.
+The Chambertin appellation benefits from a temperate climate with a slight continental tendency.
 It is one of the 9 Grands Crus of the Côte de Nuits and covers nearly 14.1 hectares of vineyard.
-Among the estates that produce wine under the Chambertin appellation are Domaine Dugat-Py, Domaine Trapet Père et Fils and Maison Leroy.
-The wines of the Chambertin appellation have excellent aging potential.
+Among the domains that produce wine under the Chambertin appellation, we find the Domaine Dugat-Py, the Domaine Trapet Père et Fils or even the Maison Leroy.
+The wines of the Chambertin appellation are suitable for long aging.

 The best vintages of the Chambertin Grand Cru appellation are: 1928, 1929, 1934, 1937.
 The vintages 1945, 1947, 1949 and 1952 are excellent.
 Finally, 1964, 1971, 1976, 1978 and the wines from 1989, 1990, 1996, 2001, 2002, 2005, 2009 are exceptional.